Tracerract/tracerract.github.io/README.md

 Designed with the intent to showcase features and code I am confident working with, but also to be moderately practical for personal use.

-One of the best ways to learn is to teach, so I intend to utilize this in the future to create a tutorial.

 Implemented Features: